Devrajsinh-Gohil/Cyber-Security/README.md

 Understanding key technical terms and concepts used in the security field will help prepare you for your role as a security analyst.
 Knowing these terms can help you identify common threats, risks, and vulnerabilities.
 To explore a variety of cybersecurity terms, visit the
 [National Institute of Standards and Technology glossary](https://csrc.nist.gov/glossary).
 Or use your browser to search for high-quality, reliable cybersecurity glossaries from research institutes or governmental authorities.
 Glossaries are available in multiple languages.

+## Technical skills

+There are many technical skills that will help you be successful in the cybersecurity field.
+You’ll learn and practice these skills as you progress through the certificate program.
+Some of the tools and concepts you’ll need to use and be able to understand include:

+Programming languages: By understanding how to use programming languages, cybersecurity analysts can automate tasks that would otherwise be very time consuming.
+Examples of tasks that programming can be used for include searching data to identify potential threats or organizing and analyzing information to identify patterns related to security issues.

+Security information and event management (SIEM) tools: SIEM tools collect and analyze log data, or records of events such as unusual login behavior, and support analysts’ ability to monitor critical activities in an organization.
+This helps cybersecurity professionals identify and analyze potential security threats, risks, and vulnerabilities more efficiently.
+Intrusion detection systems (IDSs): Cybersecurity analysts use IDSs to monitor system activity and alerts for possible intrusions.
+It’s important to become familiar with IDSs because they’re a key tool that every organization uses to protect assets and data.
+For example, you might use an IDS to monitor networks for signs of malicious activity, like unauthorized access to a network.

+Threat landscape knowledge: Being aware of current trends related to threat actors, malware, or threat methodologies is vital.
+This knowledge allows security teams to build stronger defenses against threat actor tactics and techniques.
+By staying up to date on attack trends and patterns, security professionals are better able to recognize when new types of threats emerge such as a new ransomware variant.

+Incident response: Cybersecurity analysts need to be able to follow established policies and procedures to respond to incidents appropriately.
+For example, a security analyst might receive an alert about a possible malware attack, then follow the organization’s outlined procedures to start the incident response process.
+This could involve conducting an investigation to identify the root issue and establishing ways to remediate it.

+### Key takeaways

+Understanding the benefits of core transferable and technical skills can help prepare you to successfully enter the cybersecurity workforce.
+Throughout this program, you’ll have multiple opportunities to develop these and other key cybersecurity analyst skills.